 4.6 Once recycling, composting and recovery requirements have been met, an amount of residual LACW and C&I waste will remain requiring disposal.
 It is estimated that by 2030/31 around 360,000 tpa (355,021tpa) of this waste will need to be disposed of.
 Table 7 shows the indicative scale of new facilities that may be required.
 The minimum requirement for new landfill capacity of non inert waste, taking into account existing permitted non inert landfill capacity, is 140,000 tonnes per annum by 2020/21 and onwards.
-This assumes that only the minimum recovery capacity to fulfil the shortfalls of Table 6 and the minimum recovery capacity set out in paragraph 4.5 becomes operational then no further capacity is required for LACW and C&I waste.
+This assumes that only the minimum recovery capacity to fulfil the shortfalls of Table 6 and the minimum recycling rates of Table 5 become operational.
+If the permitted recovery capacity set out in paragraph 4.5 becomes operational then no further capacity is required for LACW and C&I waste.